jorishey1234/mixing_simulator/README.md

 # Turbulent/Laminar Mixing Simulator
-A python code for fast real-time 2D simulations of scalar mixing in turbulent or laminar flows.
+A python code for fast real-time 2D simulations of scalar mixing in turbulent or laminar flows for various boundary conditions.
 ![image](https://github.com/jorishey1234/mixing_simulator/assets/35989752/f4cb94a8-dabd-446b-b001-7e2608a82973)

 The code solves the advection-diffusion equation for a synthetic flow reproducing turbulent spectrum properties.
 The flow consist in an alternation of horizontal and vertical waves, in the manner of the sine flow, with tunable spectral properties (see parameters below).